 Hamilton Hall has good integrity.
 No discernible changes have been made to the fabric or design of the exterior.
 Interior changes have been limited to minor remodeling work and changes in use.
-Hamilton Hall may contribute to a campus historic district once it reaches 50 years of age as an example of Modernist architecture at the peak of its ascendancy and how it was applied to campus residential life.
+Hamilton Hall may contribute to a campus historic district as an example of Modernist architecture at the peak of its ascendancy and how it was applied to campus residential life.
 However, at this time Hamilton Hall is ranked as a non-contributing resource.